Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Discussion about real-world applications

-\subsubsection{IOT}
+\subsubsection{IoT}

 In \cite{Haipeng}, authors propose a federated incremental learning method for data sharing in the industrial IoT.
 This addresses the common challenges of high new data influx and volume imbalance among factory nodes.
-The FIL-IIoT approach integrates new state data seamlessly with existing industry federation models.
+This approach integrates new state data seamlessly with existing industry federation models.
 It begins by distributing an initial local model to plant sub-terminals.
 To handle dynamic and uneven data distribution, a federated sub-terminal optimization algorithm adjusts participating nodes for fair and efficient training.
 The core of this is computing incremental weights via a federated incremental learning algorithm.
 This allows rapid data integration, enhancing system adaptability and responsiveness.
-The FIL-IIoT method's effectiveness is demonstrated on the CWRU bearing dataset \cite{neupane2020bearing}, outperforming traditional FedAvg and non-incremental methods in diagnostic accuracy.
+The method is tested on the CWRU bearing dataset \cite{neupane2020bearing}, outperforming traditional FedAvg and non-incremental methods in diagnostic accuracy.